Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Poseidon.md

 Summon a small watery object in your hand.
 This object can be placed or thrown up to the range from you.
 If thrown, explodes immediately.
-If place, can place a timer on it.
+If placed, you can place a timer on it.
 The explosion deals <mark style="background: #930000A6;">1d6</mark> damage and spawns a body of water

 ------------------